SISSE BRIMBERG, NATIONAL GEOGRAPHIC PHOTOGRAPHER

 "If you want to do people shots, Bhutan is the place to go to."

-This workshop is an unique opportunity to travel with two of National Geographic’s star photographers, Sisse Brimberg.
+This workshop is an unique opportunity to travel with one of National Geographic’s star photographers, Sisse Brimberg.

 - Tours around the city of Paro with many opportunities for magnificent portrait and travel photography